Counselling in person for young people 17-18 & adults in Chester, Cheshire.

 – For online sessions, I ask for at least 24 hours’ notice

-– For in-person sessions, 48 hours' notice is needed as rooms are booked in advance.
+– For in-person sessions, 48 hours' notice is needed.

 I can work with clients based outside the UK (except the US and Canada); however, please note that my practice is governed by UK law and the ethical guidelines of the BACP.